frame-lang/frame-docs/getting_started/system.rst

     ##

-In the next articles in this series, we will investigate role each of these blocks plays in defining a Frame system.
+In the following articles we will investigate role each of these blocks plays in defining a Frame system.